LUMC/sentinel/sentinel/src/sphinx/users_upload.rst

 an automated system so that you can register and verify yourself.

 The account comes with an API key which allows you to authenticate against Sentinel.
-Authentication is done by using the HTTP header key ``X-SENTINEL-KEY``, setting its value to your API key.
+Authentication is done by using the HTTP header key ``X-Sentinel-Key``, setting its value to your API key.
 You must keep this key private to yourself.

 Your First Upload